mpsonntag/snippets/courses/teaching/Linux.md

 ### SBT project and activator specifics

-If you are running sbt projects and you ever get errors along the line:
+If you are running sbt projects, and you ever get errors along the line:

 'The java installation you have is not up to date Activator requires at least version 1.6+, you have